India is a vibrant country of exquisite natural beauty and cultural opulence.

 - Avoid travelling on foot and public transportation at night, as well as arriving and departing at night

 India is undoubtedly a country that has no rival.
 It proudly lives with audacious spirit and unparalleled beauty.
 It’s unapologetic for its materialistic-driven society or arguably dysfunctional, perhaps misunderstood, ways of life.

 India is a country of paradoxical existence, oscillating between ancient architectural grandeur and world-class technologies to perilous political strife and dismaying social conflict.

 The country can perplex or fascinate from one instance to another, which is why it’s a destination for epic adventures and unforgettable experiences.
 Treat the country with respect, embrace the culture, be flexible and have an open heart.

 Plan to have the best trip imaginable and prepare for the worst case scenario.
-Use this website called “Rough Guide”to learn all about India and devise your adventurous itinerary.
-But don’t neglect to protect yourself during your adventures abroad by taking the necessary pre-trip precautions and travel insurance.
+But also don’t neglect to protect yourself during your adventures abroad by taking the necessary pre-trip precautions and purchasing travel insurance.

 Equipped with coverage and other indispensable safety measures like vaccinations and security info, travellers can embark on a once-in-a-lifetime experience to India.